Claiming ITC on Transfer of Business

 Taxation on Different Types of Transfer

-When a company is described as a part of a going concern, it signifies that it is currently running or operating, either entirely or independently.
-If a business is transferred as a going concern, or if a whole or independent portion of the business is transferred, then GST will not apply.
+When a company is described as a part of a going concern, it signifies that it is running or operating, either entirely or independently.
+If a business is transferred as a going concern, or if a whole or independent portion of the company is transferred, then GST will not apply.

 Procedure of Transfer